Data Flow of the System

 1.Data visualization and intelligence is the end product of a value chain that involves several pre-requisite activities, and any data visualization tool should support this entire value chain

 Although the data intelligence and visualisation functionalities related to disease surveillance would greatly help any under funded national health unit, data visualisation is in fact a minor component in the chain of activities carried out by surveillance officers.
-The system should provide the users with functionalities for directly uploading, verifying and sharing the raw data that is used to generate intelligence and reports by the platform.
+The system should have provided the users with functionalities for directly uploading, verifying and sharing the raw data that was used by the platform to generate intelligence and reports.

 2.A strong stakeholder engagement strategy is critical for the successful adoption of any technological intervention in the public sector